bobbicodes/bob/README.md

 It takes like 2 seconds, all you need is your machine's C compiler.

-# Build Bob:
+# Build Bob
 Download bob.c and (from its directory) enter:

     $ make bob

+# Install Bob
-Put the binary on your $PATH to install bob.
-Bob is under 15 KB, aiming to be the smallest fully-functional (see below) UTF-8 Encoder.
+Put the binary on your $PATH to install Bob:

+	$ sudo mv bob /usr/bin/bob

+# Use Bob

+	$ bob

 # What I wanted:
 To be able to punch people in the face who tell me I should use a certain text editor and say,